joelouthan/Theologicus/src/confession-1689/1689-26-13-of-the-bride-bonded-to-one-another.md

 ## The Confession

->Matthew 18:15–17 (CSB) “If your brother sins against you, go tell him his fault, between you and him alone.
+>Matthew 18:15–17 “If your brother sins against you, go tell him his fault, between you and him alone.
 If he listens to you, you have won your brother.
 But if he won’t listen, take one or two others with you, so that by the testimony of two or three witnesses every fact may be established.
 If he doesn’t pay attention to them, tell the church.
 If he doesn’t pay attention even to the church, let him be like a Gentile and a tax collector to you.

->Ephesians 4:2–3 (CSB) with all humility and gentleness, with patience, bearing with one another in love, making every effort to keep the unity of the Spirit through the bond of peace.
+>Ephesians 4:2–3 with all humility and gentleness, with patience, bearing with one another in love, making every effort to keep the unity of the Spirit through the bond of peace.

 Church folks are not perfect.
 And we know this.
 And people who have been hurt, when they have not sought to get healing by the Healer, tend to hurt others.
 And church is not the exception.